Customer journey mapping in marketing

 Maybe you are a marketer and feel like you already understand marketing in the context of journey mapping at a higher level.
 In this article, we consider four marketing phases: acquisition – retention – leave – reactivation.
 You can skip ahead if you’d like to get into the details right away.

 For all the others: Maybe you’re new to marketing.
 Maybe you don’t consider yourself a marketer, but you need to collaborate with marketing; perhaps you are responsible for some marketing tasks.
 So let’s start with a short definition of how we understand marketing in this article.

 Even within the marketing community, there are very different perspectives, or focus areas, on what their job is about.
-This is also because marketing tasks are pretty diverse and vary depending on the organization, the product or brand, and the marketer itself.
+This is also because marketing tasks are pretty diverse and vary depending on the organization, the product or brand, and the marketers themselves.

 In this article, we talk about marketing not only as the art of making people aware of the existence of a product and making them buy it.
 We also talk about introducing them to the functionality, motivating them to keep using it, and making them loyal customers.